Flynntes/Sleeky/README.md

 # Sleeky
 A simple public interface for YOURLS with features such as custom url creation and easy customiation.
 Made for YOURLS, an open source piece of software that lets you create a url shortener on your own domain.
 With this theme, you can take your YOURLS install to the next level.
-Sleeky also includes built in antispam.
+[More info](http://flynntes.com/projects/sleeky)

 Features:
 * Bootstrap Powered